plotly/documentation/_posts/plotly_js/2016-01-26-modularization.md

 judging by the commit frequency and GitHub activity of both.

-The [rollup](http://rollupjs.org/) bundler offers an interesting take on client-side bundling and is worthy of a mention.
+The [rollup](http://rollupjs.org/) bundler offers an interesting take on client-side bundling and is worthy of mention.
 Its *tree-shaking* feature, which allows for only certain bits of [ES6 modules](https://developer.mozilla.org/en/docs/web/javascript/reference/statements/import) to be included in the output bundles, has the potential of solving many of